tariusagi/ulcd/README.md

 - `line2` text: Show the text on the LCD's second line.
 - `display`: display line 1 and line 2 on the LCD.

+To enable logging, add "log" at the end of command.
 The server's log is at `/var/log/lcdserver.log`.

 To run this server at boot, use `/etc/rc.local` or create a service file `/etc/systemd/system/lcd.service` like this (assumming path to this server is at `/usr/local/bin/lcdserver`):
 ```systemd